profilepress/profilepress-readmes/readme.txt

 See the website for more info https://profilepress.net

 == Changelog ==

+= 2.8.4 =
+* Added support for redirect attribute in melange edit profile / edit profile form.
+* Added "option to redirect to page /url after successful password reset".
+* Fixed bug in login PHP class that broke tabbed login/sign up/ lost password widget.
+* Added {{block_url}} placeholder for admin to block new user after registration right inside the email.
+* Fixed issue with 'new user notification not sending'.
+* Added agreeable custom field.
+* Added cloning feature to form builder listing page.
+* Fixed bug where pp_chosen_browser_is_supported() function is undefined in form preview frame. hence breaking the preview onload.

 = 2.8.3 =
 * Fixed jquery chosen bug deselection on desktop.